adamhsparks/stats19-review/review.md

 - Consider setting up a `pkgdown` site?
 It's easy to do and you can automate deployment with your Travis-CI so it's less to remember.

+#### Tests

+- I'm unclear how the interactive portion of the package functions is handled in testing?
+There are ways to handle this, but I don't see any implemented and when I run `devtools::test()` I'm asked to provide my own input.

+- Suggest using `skip_on_cran()` since some of the tests can take some time to execute due to download times.

 #### DESCRIPTION File

 - In the DESCRIPTION file, Mark's author entry is missing his ORCID.